The Best High-Protein, Low-Fat Vegan Foods

 Made using vital wheat gluten, seitan is a popular vegan meat alternative and one of the best plant-based protein sources.

-Seitan contains around 25 grams of protein, 1.9 grams of fat per 100 grams, and has all nine essential amino acids.
-But because it doesn’t contain much of the amino acid lysine, consider pairing seitan with foods such as legumes.
+Seitan contains around 25 grams of protein, 1.9 grams of fat per 100 grams.
+Because it doesn’t contain much of the amino acid lysine, consider pairing seitan with foods such as legumes.

 Although it’s sold in supermarkets, you can also make seitan at home.
 It’s a versatile food that you can enjoy in any dish that typically uses meat, such as salad bowls, stir-fries, burritos, curries, and sandwiches.